 The decor is absolutely lovely at Sapphire Falls.
 It's modern and tropical, white and clean, with splashes of color.
-This decor is carried through to to the rooms, which are quite comfortable and include ample electrical outlets (for all of your devices) and complimentary wifi.
-Standard rooms are 321 square feet with two queen beds or one king bed, and all cotton linens.
-You can also book lagoon and pool-view rooms, the latter of which may offer views of Hogwarts Castle, Doctor Doom's Fear Fall and other Islands of Adventure attractions!
+This decor is carried through to to the rooms, which are quite comfortable and include ample electrical outlets (for all of your devices) and complimentary Wi-Fi.
+Standard rooms are 321 square feet with two queen beds and all cotton linens.
+You can also book lagoon and pool-view rooms — both of which come with either one king bed or two queen beds and the latter of which may offer views of Hogwarts Castle, Doctor Doom's Fear Fall and other Islands of Adventure attractions!
 Families who want to splurge can also take advantage of suites, ranging from 595 to 1,353 square feet.

 There is no shortage of tasty food options at Sapphire Falls, with grab-and-go and tasty, Caribbean-inspired quick-service options at the New Dutch Trading Co.
 There is also a full coffee bar, a yogurt bar and pastry case, which offers different selections depending on time of day.
 In the mornings, there are more breakfast items, while in the afternoon and evenings you'll find more sweets such as cakes.
 I highly recommend the turtle brownie—it's ooey-goey caramely goodness with a heavy dollop of ganache on top.

 The Amatista Cookhouse offers breakfast (buffet or off the menu), lunch and dinner.
 There are gluten-free options, and each of the menus (minus breakfast) include mostly Caribbean and Caribbean-inspired dishes, although there are some American standards.